-Expect to pay anywhere from $2,000-$10,000 for a mobile home roof replacement depending on all these factors combined.
+Expect to pay anywhere from $2,000-to $10,000 for a mobile home roof replacement depending on all these factors combined.
 While it may seem like a steep price upfront, investing in high-quality roofing will ultimately save you money and hassle in future repairs and maintenance costs.

 When it comes to mobile home roofing, there are two primary options: asphalt shingles and metal roofing.
 Each has its own set of pros and cons that you should consider before making a decision.

 - Asphalt shingles are a popular choice thanks to their affordability and ease of installation.
 They’re available in a variety of colors, so you can choose the one that best matches your mobile home’s exterior.
 However, they have a shorter lifespan than metal roofing, typically lasting between 15-20 years before needing replacement.

 - Metal roofing is more expensive upfront but can last up to 50 years or more with proper maintenance.
 It’s also fire-resistant and energy-efficient, which can save you money on heating and cooling costs over time.
 However, the initial cost may be prohibitive for some homeowners.